dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic5.md

 * Your app reads files, mail and calendar information for the signed in user.
 Combine _User.Read_ with  _Files.Read_, _Mail.Read_, _Calendars.Read_  (Enable sign-in and read user profile, Read users' files,  Read user mail,  Read user calendars)
 * Your app reads  the signed-in user's files (my) and files that other users have shared with the signed-in user (me).
 Combine  _User.Read_ with  _Files.Read_, _Sites.Read.All_ (Enable sign-in and read user profile, Read users' files,  Read items in all site collections )

-### Authorization Details
+### Authorization

 * To request this permission on the Azure AD Portal, select _Sign-in and read user profile_ under Delegated Permissions.
-* To requst this permission on the V2 Portal, select User.Read_ under Delegated Permissions.
+* To requst this permission on the V2 Portal, select _User.Read_ under Delegated Permissions.
 * To request this permission when using the V2 endpoint, include the following in your authorization request: `&scope=https%3A%2F%2Fgraph.microsoft.com%2Fuser.read%20`